 These sync settings are one of the best additions to Windows 8.1.

 Search & Apps

-Search and apps offers a wide variety of changes to how apps and search works in Windows 8.1.
+Search and apps offer a wide variety of changes to how apps and search work in Windows 8.1.
 You can customize just about everything you need with apps from here.